Boston fire chief criticized over bomb response has mayor's support

-BOSTON (Reuters) - A group of top Boston fire officials has criticized their chief’s response to the deadly Boston Marathon bombing last month, but the mayor on Wednesday stood by him.
+BOSTON, May 15 (Reuters) - A group of top Boston fire officials have criticized their chief’s response to the deadly Boston Marathon bombing last month, but the mayor said on Wednesday he stood by him.

-Thirteen of the city’s 14 deputy fire chiefs in a letter to Mayor Thomas Menino expressed no confidence in city Fire Chief Steve Abraira, the Boston Globe reported on Wednesday.
-Abraira, who had previously served in Dallas, in 2011 was named Boston fire chief, the first time an outsider was picked for that job.
+The Boston Globe reported on Wednesday that 13 of the city’s 14 deputy fire chiefs had sent Mayor Thomas Menino a letter expressing no confidence in fire chief Steve Abraira, who came from Dallas, Texas in 2011, the first time an outsider was picked for that job.

 “I‘m the mayor of Boston and he has a future as long as I am here,” Menino, who is in the final year of a two-decade run as mayor, told reporters on Wednesday.